LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 Console.WriteLine("The year is " + year.ToString());
 ```

 Similarly, `Console.ReadLine` returns input as a string.
-To convert it to a desired type, you can generally use the syntax `*type*.Parse(value)`, as in this example:
+To convert it to a desired type, you can generally use the syntax `type.Parse(value)`, as in this example:

 ```csharp
 string input = Console.ReadLine();